A new StoreAge

-- Water required: for a Gravity Storage is only one quarter of that for a comparable pumped storage power plant.
+- Water: Gravity Storage needs much less water as a comparable pumped storage power plant.

 It should be noted that the experiences gained from the construction and operation of pumped storage power stations may make a valuable contribution to the realization of the Gravity Storage.